 numpy == 2.2.0

-astropyFor conda-based environment (If your packages are not pip-installable):
+astropyFor conda-based environments (if your packages are not pip-installable):

 Create an environment file: